Skip to content

 A First Look at Distributed Consistency Primitives

 In the previous article, we explored the five fundamental differences between single-machine concurrency and distributed systems, understanding facts like "networks are unreliable, clocks are inaccurate, and partial failures are inevitable."
-To be honest, I was stunned the first time I encountered distributed consistency—on a single machine, consistency is almost "free" (costing only a few nanoseconds for lock/unlock), but in a distributed environment, it becomes something you can only achieve with paper-level protocols, multiple rounds of network communication, and majority voting.
-In this article, we face this core challenge head-on: consistency.
+Honestly, I was quite shocked when I first encountered distributed consistency—on a single machine, consistency is almost "free" (costing only a few nanoseconds for lock/unlock), but in a distributed environment, it becomes something you must exchange for paper-level protocols, multiple rounds of network communication, and majority voting.
+In this article, we face this core challenge—consistency.

-Let us build an intuition first: when a piece of data has replicas on multiple machines, will a client read the same value from different replicas?
-When will it read the latest value?
-How much can the data on different replicas diverge?
-The answers to these questions depend on which consistency model the system chooses.
-Consistency models are not a binary choice (either consistent or inconsistent); rather, they form a spectrum from strong to weak.
-Understanding this spectrum is fundamental to understanding distributed systems, and it serves as the core thread of this article.
+Let's establish an intuition first: when a piece of data has replicas on multiple machines, do clients reading from different replicas see the same value?
+When do they see the latest value?
+How much data divergence exists between replicas?
+The answers to these questions depend on the consistency model the system chooses.
+Consistency models are not binary (either consistent or inconsistent); rather, they form a spectrum from strong to weak—understanding this spectrum is fundamental to understanding distributed systems and is the core thread of this article.

 The Consistency Model Spectrum

-What we need to do now is establish this spectrum using four consistency models, ranging from strong to weak.
-For each model, we will explain it using a concrete scenario rather than just throwing out a definition—understanding why a model is needed is far more important than memorizing how it is defined.
+Our goal now is to establish this spectrum using four consistency models, ranging from strong to weak.
+For each model, we will explain it using a concrete scenario rather than just throwing out a definition—understanding "why we need this model" is far more important than memorizing "how this model is defined."

 Linearizability: The Strongest Guarantee

 We start with the strongest.
-Linearizability is also known as strong consistency or atomic consistency.
-It means that every operation appears to occur atomically at a single point in time between its invocation and its response, and the time points of all operations form a total order.
-In plain terms—if we treat the distributed system as a black box, from an external observer's perspective, all operations look as if they happened on a single machine.
-This echoes the memory_order_seq_cst we discussed in ch03: the strongest memory order on a single machine guarantees that all threads see a consistent operation order, and linearizability is the equivalent guarantee in a distributed environment.
+Linearizability, also known as strong consistency or atomic consistency, implies that every operation appears to occur atomically at some unique point in time between its invocation and completion, and these points form a total order.
+Simply put—if we treat the distributed system as a black box, from an external observer's perspective, all operations happen just as if they were on a single machine.
+This is similar to the memory_order_seq_cst we discussed in ch03: the strongest memory order on a single machine guarantees all threads see a consistent operation order, while linearizability is the equivalent guarantee in a distributed environment.

-Let us illustrate this with a bank transfer scenario.
+Let's use a bank transfer scenario to illustrate.
 Suppose you and your roommate share an account with a balance of 1000 yuan.
-You transfer 800 yuan out on your mobile app, and at the exact moment of the transfer, your roommate checks the balance at an ATM.
-Under linearizability, your roommate's query has only two possible outcomes: either they see 1000 yuan (your transfer has not taken effect yet) or they see 200 yuan (your transfer has already taken effect).
-It is absolutely impossible for your roommate to see an "intermediate state" like 500 yuan or 900 yuan.
+You transfer 800 yuan out via a mobile app, and at that exact moment, your roommate checks the balance at an ATM.
+Under linearizability, your roommate's query can only yield one of two results: either they see 1000 yuan (your transfer hasn't taken effect yet) or they see 200 yuan (your transfer has taken effect).
+It is impossible for your roommate to see an intermediate state like 500 or 900 yuan.

-Even more critical is the guarantee of time ordering: if you completed the transfer operation first (received a "transfer successful" response), and then your roommate initiated the query, your roommate is guaranteed to see 200 yuan—they cannot see the old value.
-This is the "real-time" guarantee of linearizability: the actual chronological order of operations matches the order presented by the system.
+More critical is the guarantee of time ordering: if you complete the transfer operation first (receiving a "transfer successful" response), and then your roommate initiates a query, your roommate is guaranteed to see 200 yuan—they cannot see an old value.
+This is the "real-time" property of linearizability: the actual chronological order of operations matches the order presented by the system.

 Linearizability is the strongest consistency guarantee, but it is also the most expensive.
-To implement it, every write operation must wait for acknowledgment from a majority of replicas before returning success, and every read operation must also query the majority for the latest value (or query the Leader and ensure the Leader has not changed).
-In terms of latency, this means at least one network round trip (usually multiple rounds).
-In terms of availability, it means that if a majority cannot be reached, the system must refuse service.
+To implement it, every write operation must wait for confirmation from a majority of replicas before returning success, and every read operation must also query the majority for the latest value (or query a Leader and ensure the Leader hasn't changed).
+This implies at least one network round trip in terms of latency (usually multiple rounds), and in terms of availability, if a majority cannot be reached, the system must refuse service.

 Which systems provide linearizability?
-ZooKeeper (for write operations and synchronous reads), etcd, and Consul, which we mentioned in the previous article, all provide it.
-Google Spanner achieves external consistency (which is even stronger than linearizability) through the TrueTime API mentioned in the previous article, and many relational databases in single-machine mode are naturally linearizable.
+ZooKeeper (for writes and synchronous reads), etcd, and Consul, mentioned in the previous article, all provide it.
+Google Spanner achieves external consistency (even stronger than linearizability) through the TrueTime API mentioned previously, while many relational databases in standalone mode are naturally linearizable.

 Sequential Consistency: Relaxing Time Requirements